-Click "Create" (your filter will now be queued and sent to MailChimp)
+Click "Create" (your filter will now be queued and sent to Mailchimp)

-MailChimp changed the way to manage static segments in 2019.
+Mailchimp changed the way to manage static segments in 2019.
 Static segments are now listed as 'tags'.
 You will find your new static segment or 'tag' listed as

 SheepCRM exportwith a date stamp (unless you provided your own name).

-Contacts must already be in MailChimp.
-If your SheepCRM filter has contacts that are not in MailChimp then the segment in MailChimp will be smaller than the Sheep report.
+Contacts must already be in Mailchimp.
+If your SheepCRM filter has contacts that are not in MailChimp then the segment in Mailchimp will be smaller than the Sheep report.

-Using you Segment in a Campaign
+Using your Segment in a Campaign

 The purpose of creating a segment is almost certainly so that you can send them an email.

 Mailchimp document this process but this is a quick summary: